josergdev/mkv-sub-extractor/README.md

 ```

 ## Notes
-It is a beta version of the tool, only implemented SubRip/SRT extractions.
+It is a premature version of the tool, only implemented SubRip/SRT extractions.
 Need mkvmerge and mkvextract from [MKVToolNix](https://mkvtoolnix.download "MKVToolNix") to be installed.